SysKitTeam/docs-spconsultant/activation/manage-license.md

 3. Click on the **Deactivate License** link.
 4. Confirm you would like to deactivate the license.

-SPDocKit license is now deactivated and you can use it again.
+SPDocKit Consultant license is now deactivated and you can use it again.

 If you experience any problems reactivating the license, [contact our support team](https://www.syskit.com/company/contact-us/) to help you troubleshoot the issue.